epsy/clize/docs/basics.rst

                              for line in word.split('\n'))
         return word

-Here, :func:`@autokwoargs <sigtools.modifiers.autokwoargs>` turns all
-parameters with defaults into keyword-only parameters.
+Here, `~sigtools.modifiers.autokwoargs` turns all parameters with defaults into keyword-only parameters.
 Clize then treats it as an option instead of a positional parameter.

 .. seealso:: :ref:`named param py2`